FATHIMAFARHEEN2002/weather-monitoring/README.md

   - Continuously monitors weather data and prints each entry to the console for quick inspection.

 ## Design Choices
 - Programming Language
    - Python was selected for its versatility and ease of working with APIs and scheduling tasks.

--Data Source
+- Data Source
    - The OpenWeatherMap API provides accurate real-time weather data.
 The application calls the API every 5 minutes to retrieve updated information.

 - Scheduler
    - The schedule library is used for clean and flexible periodic execution of tasks, allowing the program to fetch data at regular intervals without manual intervention.

 - Data Handling
    - Currently, the data is stored in memory within a Python list (weather_data) for simple demonstration purposes.
 However, this design can easily be extended to save data in a database like SQLite for long-term storage and analysis.

 ## Dependencies
  - To run this application, ensure you have the following installed: